 It is distinguished from other cobras by its size and neck patterns.
 It primarily preys on other snakes, including its kind.

-Unlike other snakes, it rarely hunts other vertebrates, such as rodents and lizards.
+Unlike snakes, it rarely hunts other vertebrates, such as rodents and lizards.

-The skin of the king cobra is olive green, with black and white bands on the trunk that meets at the head.
+The skin of the king cobra is olive green, with black and white bands on the trunk that meet at the head.
 15 drab-colored shields with black edges cover the head.

-The muzzle has a round shape, and the tongue is dark in color.
+The muzzle is round, and the tongue is dark in color.

 The upper jaw features two fangs and 3-5 maxillar teeth, and the lower jaw has two rows of teeth.